The Court 2019/20

 John grew up in Exmoor, son of a country doctor, and was educated at Clifton College.
 John undertook his BSc in Building Surveying at Southbank Polytechnic and then, whilst working, completed a MSc in Property Investment at City University.

 John joined Watts and Partners in 1988 and qualified as a Chartered Surveyor with them in 1990.
-In 1991 he joined Malcolm Hollis and since then has overseen the expansion of the business from the 15 people to the 430 that work in the firm today across the UK, Ireland and Europe.
+In November 1991 he joined Hollis.
+He became Senior Partner in 1994, and since then has overseen the expansion of the business from the 15 people to the 430 that work in the firm today across the UK, Ireland and Europe.

-John is a keen sailor and enjoys clay and game shooting.
+John is a keen shooter, sailor and supporter of Chelsea Football club.

-John is married to Jenny and they have four children; Archie, Angus, Annabelle and Johnny, all of whom are currently at University.
+John is married to Jenny and they have four children; Archie, Angus, Annabelle and Johnny.

 Ken is a first generation chartered surveyor, married to Maria, an accountant who also works in the property world.
 They live on the Suffolk/Norfolk borders with their two dogs but both work in London.